nearform/zoom-shuffle-bot/README.md

    available and using the development secrets).
 You will be asked to authorize the app and if everything goes well you will be redirected to a new Zoom chat with your bot.
 You can re-install the app locally as many times as you need.
    ![Local test tab](https://user-images.githubusercontent.com/1851362/157255589-1894ceda-c89d-4a14-badf-45f8b5524b18.png)
-7. You can test the app by:
+7. You can test the Chatbot in Zoom by:
    1. sending any message directly to the bot (anything you send here will trigger the bot, you can also type `skipme`)
    2. sending messages to a new/existing channel (`/SLASH_COMMAND_FROM_STEP_4` or `/SLASH_COMMAND_FROM_STEP_4 skipme`)
 8. For development purposes, don't submit the app in the `Submit` tab.
 Keep it as a draft.